You may now ask; how is Koios be better than current approaches to solving social problems

 participants are not co-located).

-- Access to manpower to help with simple tasks.
-(Crowd sourcing/citizen science)
+- Access to manpower to help with tasks.

-- Koios can make your project more visible and help to attract more resources.
+- Koios can make your project more visible.
+It can help to attract more resources and win grants.

-- Social networking for increased visibility of crucial knowledge of other Koios members.
+- Social networking features shows relevant knowledge and expertise of other Koios members.

 - Help potential contributors find you and your team.

-With traditional collaboration you often get a scheduling nightmare.
+In traditional teams working across time zones you often get a scheduling nightmare.
 With Koios

 you store the full history and anyone can work anytime and anywhere.